 Mike graduated from UW-Stout in 1983 with a BS in Hotel/Restaurant Management, and spent five years running hotels.
 Mike now works as a life insurance underwriter for a major carrier for past 28 years.
 Married to my wife Connie with three grown boys.
 All of Mike’s boys went through the hockey programs in Coon Rapids and graduated from Coon Rapids High School.
 Mike has been running clocks and doing scorebooks as well as playing music for hockey games for youth, high school, and NAHL games for over 20 years in Coon Rapids.
 Mike annually teaches classes to hockey parents on how to run the clock and fill out the scorebook.
-Mike looks forward to bringing his skills to the Blue Ox, and a great inaugural season in Coon Rapids.
+Mike looks forward to bringing his skills to the Blue Ox for many seasons to come.

 ASSISTANT GAME DAY OPS & MARKETING

 Meghann has always been an avid sports fan, but particularly loves hockey, football and gymnastics the most.
 After a 14 year career as a gymnast, Meghann moved on to coaching youth gymnastics in the Mankato area where she attended school.
 In her four years at Mankato, Meghann completed a marketing internship with the Minnesota Vikings Training Camp, a marketing and promotions internship with the Minnesota State Mavericks Athletic Department and an internship with K&G Gymnastics as well.
 Now residing in Ames, Iowa, Meghann has taken on a National Sales Representative position with ATS Logistics and is loving the ISU Cyclone culture in Ames.
 In her free time, she enjoys traveling, spending time with her siblings, and exploring her new home state!
 Meghann is returning for her second season with the Minnesota Blue Ox and can’t wait to see all of the amazing fans once again!